 If the Ten Essentials apply to all hikes, we need to define what a hike is.
 My definition of "hiking" is "walking in areas requiring self-reliance."
 If you can run back inside for a jacket when the weather changes, and if you can call 911 and get help within minutes, a walk is not a hike—no matter how long the walk is, and no matter what gear you're carrying.
 Instead, a hike is an activity where you're on your own.
 In other words, on a hike it's up to you to deal with expected and unexpected challenges, using the gear you have with you and the skills you have built up in your own head.

 Like the Ten Essentials, my Five Principles are designed to help you develop skills and habits that will keep you alive, healthy, and happy in the wilds.
 I also recommend that you read the interview with Robert Koester, to see what kinds of mistake trigger search and rescue missions.
 After you read the interview, the principles I list may not seem so arbitrary.
+You may also want to read my blog about safety measures for large group hikes, written in response to an incident here in New Mexico.

 1. If you're a padawan, find a Yoda.